The Queen Elizabeth II Platinum Jubilee

 Fig. 1.
-Lord Crathorne KCVO, Hamish Ogston CBE, Founder of The Hamish Ogston Foundation, and Philip Davies, Chair of the Commonwealth Heritage Forum, are photographed here signing the agreement for The Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.
+Lord Crathorne KCVO, Hamish Ogston CBE, Founder of The Hamish Ogston Foundation, and Philip Davies, Founder and Chair (now Consultant CEO) of the Commonwealth Heritage Forum, are photographed here signing the agreement for Phase 1 of The Queen Elizabeth II Platinum Jubilee Commonwealth Heritage Skills Training Programme.

 Fig. 2.
-Sir Rodney Williams, Governor-General of Antigua and Barbuda and Patron of the Commonwealth Heritage Forum (centre right), was in attendance with his wife, Lady Williams (centre left), to honour the launch of this ambitious conservation initiative.
+Sir Rodney Williams, Governor-General of Antigua and Barbuda and Patron of the Commonwealth Heritage Forum (centre right), was in attendance with his wife, Lady Williams (centre left), to honour the launch of Phase 1 of this ambitious conservation initiative.

-Managed by the Commonwealth Heritage Forum, delivery support will come from a broad network of UK and international partners including Oxford Brookes University, The Prince’s Foundation, Tulane University, the University of the West Indies, the World Monuments Fund, and several leading architectural and conservation private practices.
+Managed by our Consultant Team at the Commonwealth Heritage Forum, collaborative support will come from a broad network of partners, including The Prince’s Foundation, the World Monuments Fund, Oxford Brookes University and leading architectural and conservation practices.

-The Programme has a two-pronged approach to training, aiming to engage the entire heritage ‘eco-system.’
-Through academic and professional programmes, it will build local capacity and resilience—nurturing the heritage champions of the future.
-Additionally, through on-site training projects, the Programme will help to secure the future of up to 20 important but threatened buildings and sites across the Commonwealth.
+The Programme has a two-pronged approach, building local capacity and resilience by nurturing the heritage champions of the future, and on-site training projects, to safeguard the future of important buildings and sites at risk across the Commonwealth.